 6 Snorkel in the Sea of Cortez

 You’ll find the best snorkel spots starting from Cabo San Lucas going up the coast along the Sea of Cortez.
-You can bring your own snorkel gear (we usually pack this $30 ProDive snorkel set with us) and check out places like Playa Empacadora, Playa del Amor (or Lover’s Beach), Playa Santa Maria, and Playa Chileno.
+You can bring your own snorkel gear (we usually pack a $30 ProDive snorkel set with us available on Amazon) and check out places like Playa Empacadora, Playa del Amor (or Lover’s Beach), Playa Santa Maria, and Playa Chileno.
 If you’d rather book a boat tour, Cabo Adventures has several options that take you to great snorkeling spots around Los Cabos.